verb (nips, nipping, nipped)

 - My dog recently bit / nipped me, should I be worried about rabies?

-- 1.1(Of the cold or frost) cause sharp pain or harm to: the vegetable garden, nipped now by frostMore example sentences
+- 1.1(Of the cold or frost) damage or hurt: the vegetable garden, nipped now by frostMore example sentences

 - But they did and because the weather has been mild, Jane hasn't had to worry about new leaves being nipped by late frosts.